skipto-landmarks-headings/page-script-5/README.md

 ## Shortcut key

 A shortcut key can be used to open the SKipTo menu from anywhere on the page.
-Version 5 changes the shortcut key operation from using the HTML `accesskey` attribute to use a scripted method to improve consistency of the accesskey between broswers and support screen reader users.
-Some screen readers do not support the use of accesskeys.
-For example, to use the "SkipTo" shortcut key, you would press either `alt + 0` (Windows/Unix/Linux) or `Option + 0` (macOS).  macOS does not have an `Alt` key, so the `Option` key is used as the modifier.
+Version 5 changes the shortcut key operation from using the HTML `accesskey` attribute to use a scripted method to improve consistency of the shortcut keys between browsers and to support screen reader users, since some screen readers do not support accesskeys.

+To use the "SkipTo" shortcut key, you would press either `alt + 0` (Windows/Unix/Linux) or `Option + 0` (macOS).  macOS does not have an `Alt` key, so the `Option` key is used as the modifier.
 The access keys are the same for Firefox, Chrome and Safari on the same operating system.

 * `Alt+0` : Windows, Unix and Linux.